Sparse random hypergraphs: Non-backtracking spectra and community detection

-(1) Suppose the remaining vertices in all hyperedges are labelled with new labels.
-Since each vertex is labelled with all possibilities and there is no constraints to label hyperedges, using the assumption in \eqref{eq:constant_degree} that

-each hyperedge contributes a factor of $\frac{d}{\binom{n}{q-1}}$.
-We know $h\leq (k+1)m$ since each hyperedge must appear at least twice to have nonzero contribution.
+(1) Suppose the remaining vertices in all hyperedges are labeled with new labels.
+Since each vertex is labeled with all possibilities and there are no constraints to label hyperedges, using the assumption in \eqref{eq:constant_degree}, each hyperedge contributes a factor of $\frac{d}{\binom{n}{q-1}}$.
+We know $h\leq (k+1)m$ since each hyperedge must appear at least twice to have a nonzero contribution.
 So the total contribution is bounded by

 We introduce $\eta = e - v - h + 1$; using \eqref{eq:bound_e_v}, we have